MarCast/6lbr-on-Telecontrolli-Devices-XIP/README.md

 # 6lbr-on-Telecontrolli-Devices V1.1

--V1.0: This version contains the Contiki OS adapted on X.IP4T/X.IP5 devices -V1.1: This version contains the Contiki OS with the addition of the output management, adapted on X.IP4T / X.IP5 devices.
+-V1.0: This version contains the Contiki OS adapted on X.IP4T/X.IP5 devices.

+-V1.1: This version contains the Contiki OS with the addition of the output management, adapted on X.IP4T / X.IP5 devices.